Returning to work after having a baby

 households - is that the primary care giver, often the woman, will

-work in either a full-time or part-time capacity.
+work either full-time or part-time.

 Thinking of returning to